strudelbots/strudel-llm-benchmarks/README.md

 ROI (Return on Investment) is a straightforward concept: what you gain compared to what you spend.
 This repository provides a set of benchmarks to evaluate the ROI of large language models.

 ### What We Do
 We randomly selected 100 Python files from the PyTorch repository and tasked approximately 10 different LLMs with summarizing each file in under three sentences.
-The resulting summaries are publicly available in this repository (link)[https://raw.githubusercontent.com/strudelbots/strudel-llm-benchmarks/refs/heads/shorten-readme/results/pytorch_DB.json].
+The resulting summaries are publicly available in this repository [Code Comprehension Summaries](https://raw.githubusercontent.com/strudelbots/strudel-llm-benchmarks/refs/heads/shorten-readme/results/pytorch_DB.json]).

 Using these summaries (and their metadat) we can now start to compare ROI in particl practical metrics like verbosity, latency, cost, accuracy (from a human perspective), and information gain.
 We can assess how these models actually perform and what that says about their ROI